netojose/laravel-bootstrap-4-forms/README.md

 $cities = \App\City::all();
 {!!Form::select('city', 'Choose your city')->options($cities)!!}

 // Your model should have id and name attributes.
-If these keys are different, you can pass second and/third parameters (you can use the second parameter to access some model acessor, also)
+If these keys are different, you can pass second and/or third parameters (you can use the second parameter to access some model acessor, also)
 $cities = \App\City::all();
 {!!Form::select('city', 'Choose your city')->options($cities, 'city_name', 'id_object_field')!!}